Infinite-dimensional port-Hamiltonian systems with a stationary interface

+Based on the port-Hamiltonian model of systems with moving interfaces suggested in \cite{Diagne2013}, we have given a mathematically rigorous definition of the linear port-Hamiltonian operator $A_{\mathcal{Q}_l}$, defined with respect to the constant color functions \eqref{Characteristic Functions c- and c+}, appearing in such models.
+For this choice of color functions, we have derived the balance equation of the Hamiltonian functional in terms of boundary variables and interface variables at the boundary of the spatial domain and at the interface.

+For the case of a fixed interface position, we have worked out necessary and sufficient conditions that guarantee that the associated port-Hamiltonian operator generates a contraction semigroup on the respective energy space.
+These passivity conditions have been defined with respect to the interface and boundary port variables and are easy to check in practice.
+Moreover, we have presented criteria for exponential stability of the $C_0$-semigroup generated by the associated port-Hamiltonian operator.

-The study can be seen as a first step towards the development of the theory for the case of moving interfaces.
+Our study can be seen as a first step towards the development of the theory for the case of moving interfaces.
 At the time of writing this, there are still a number of notable obstacles towards this goal.
 It is tempting to let $l(\cdot)$ as a function of $t$ denote the moving interface and to consider the operators $A_{\mathcal{Q}_{l(t)}}$ as a family of operators that should generate an evolution family.
 Standard tools in this direction fail immediately, most notably because there is no subspace $Y$ dense in $L^2([a,b], \R^2)$ in the intersection of the domains $D(A_{\mathcal{Q}_{l(t)}})$, compare, e.g., \cite[Chapter 5]{Pazy1983}.